Abhimahi007263/Python-assingment/README.md

 # Python-assingment
-This is the first python assingment project.Please find the attachment.
+This is the first python assingment.
+Please find the attachment.